-- Leaders in cardiac care: AHN is the highest-rated health system in western Pennsylvania for patient safety in overall medical care and treatments for heart failure and heart attacks, according to the 2018 CareChex® quality rating system.* Our heart transplant program at Allegheny General Hospital is the No. 1 hospital in Western PA in safety.*
+- Leaders in cardiac care: AHN is the highest-rated health system in western Pennsylvania for patient safety in overall medical care and treatments for heart failure and heart attacks, according to the 2018 CareChex® quality rating system.* Our heart transplant program is the No. 1 hospital in Western Pennsylvania in safety.

 We use the latest technology to detect early signs of heart problems, including:

 - Advanced echocardiogram (echo) with strain imaging: This test helps predict heart damage by checking for shortening, lengthening, or thickening of heart muscle.
 Our physicians perform baseline echos at the start of cancer treatments and compare results to follow-up tests to quickly detect problems.